-There are 30 languages spoken in Boliva.
-Quechua and Aymara are two commonly spoken languages, however Spanish is the most spoken language.
-Spanish and Quechua are the main language spoken in the Andes, while Altiplano, Aymara is the more commonly spoken language.
+There are 30 languages spoken in Bolivia.
+Quechua and Aymara are two commonly spoken languages, however, Spanish is the most spoken language.
+Spanish and Quechua are the main languages spoken in the Andes, while Altiplano, Aymara is the more commonly spoken language.

 The highest lake in the world is to be found in Bolivia.
 Lake Titicaca is located in western Bolivia.
 It is also one of the deepest lakes in the world with its greatest depth at 280 meters.

 Bolivia is still a relatively poor country, which means that it is similar to the way Cambodia was about 10 years ago.
 This means that the number of volunteer opportunities seems to outweigh paid work.
 For those interested in teaching as a volunteer, it is important to remember that even though accommodation might be provided, your airfare and daily spending money will not be paid for by your organisation.
 You will, therefore, need to have savings in order to come to the country.
 Volunteer job opportunities can be found through NGO organisations that are based in Bolivia.
 Despite the number of volunteer opportunities, recently there has started to be more opportunities for paid work.
 These opportunities can be found in La Paz, Cochabamba, El Alto and Santa Cruz.
 The salaries are not huge, but the cost of living is low, so you should be able to cover your expenses while living there.